Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Smothers, a redshirt sophomore, is coming off a huge game in last week's 35-31 win over Virginia.
-In that game, he carried 17 times for 140 yards and two touchdowns.
+Smothers is coming off a huge game in last week's 35-31 win over Virginia.
+In that game, the redshirt sophomore carried 17 times for 140 yards and two touchdowns.
 In two games on the year, he has rushed 39 times for 216 yards and three scores.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.69x:
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 10.82x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that went 31-15 on top-rated picks in 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.